 – Karla L., family member of deceased Vietnam Veteran

-To learn more about the 2021 Welcome Home Vietnam Veterans Day Celebration, visit www.gilchristcares.org/welcomehome.
+To learn more and register for the 2020 Welcome Home Vietnam Veterans Day Celebration, visit www.gilchristcares.org/welcomehome.